 Students must attend school on a regular and consistent basis to ensure academic success.
 AHCS has set a goal to achieve a daily attendance rate of at least 98% every month.
-However, students are allowed a maximum of nine (9) absences per semester.
-Beyond nine (9) absences, a student and parents will receive a written notice to appear before the Board for possible discipline, including possible suspension, loss of credit, expulsion or disensolment.
+However, by state law, students are allowed a maximum of nine (9) absences per semester before losing credit or being considered habitually truant.
+Beyond nine (9) absences, a student and parents will receive a written notice to appear before the Board for possible discipline, including possible suspension, loss of credit, expulsion or disenrollment.